 When I visited the Centurion Lounge CLT, I wasn’t sure what to expect.
 The airport lounge experience during COVID can be hit or miss.
 It’s also hard to justify the high prices that card companies (like American Express) charge when examined against what the credit card offers during these trying times.

 However, I have loved my experience in most of the AMEX Centurion lounges I have visited, and Charlotte makes that list.
 The staff was helpful, the food was very good, and there was plenty of space for business and leisure travelers alike to enjoy themselves as well as great views from the Mezzanine level.
-I look forward to adding Hong Kong to my list of Centurion lounges when the world again re-opens for travel.
+Among Centurion lounges I have not visited but plan to like the Las Vegas location and I look forward to adding Hong Kong to my list of Centurion lounges when the world again re-opens for travel.